 To establish new conceptual tools to improve our understanding and practice of project management, we need to start right at the beginning and clear away as much of the complexity as we can.

 So let’s start with the current situation.

-The current situation: 50+ definitions of ‘Project’
+The current situation: 40+ definitions of ‘Project’

-Are we talking about the same thing?
+Are all these definitions talking about the same thing?

 A simple definition of a project

 Creating a definition of “project” is very simple.
 Remove all the complications, project attributes, constraints, and methodological vested interests.
 And this is what you get: